Constructing the virtual fundamental class of a Kuranishi atlas: Introduction

 \NI {\bf (Local Regularity)} for each $i=1,\dots,\ell$ the projection $\pi_{\bG}^{\Hh}|_{U_i}: U_i\to |\bG|_{\Hh}$ is a homeomorphism onto a relatively closed subset of $N$; \SSS

 \NI {\bf (Weighting)} for all $q\in N$, the number $\La_{\bG}(q)$ is the sum of the weights of the local branches whose image contains $q$:

 \end{defn}

-Now we can formulate the notion of weighted branched manifold.\footnote { Note that a weighted branched manifold must be oriented, since otherwise one cannot define a consistent weighting function.} Analogous definitions for cobordisms may be found in \cite[App.~A]{MWiso} .
+Now we can formulate the notion of a weighted branched manifold.\footnote {\, In distinction to \cite{Mbr} and \cite{MWiso}, we will not assume from the outset that a weighted branched manifold is oriented, since there is no need for this hypothesis until it comes to considering the fundamental class.
+Analogous definitions for cobordisms may be found in \cite[App.~A]{MWiso}.}

-\begin{defn} A {\bf weighted branched manifold} of dimension $d$ is a pair $(Z, \La_Z)$ consisting of a topological space $Z$ together with a function $\La_Z:Z\to \Q^+$ and an equivalence class\footnote{ The precise notion of equivalence is given in \cite[Definition~3.12]{Mbr}.
+\begin{defn} A {\bf weighted branched manifold} of dimension $d$ is a pair $(Z, \La_Z)$ consisting of a topological space $Z$ together with a function $\La_Z:Z\to \Q^+$ and an equivalence class\footnote{ \, The precise notion of equivalence is given in \cite[Definition~3.12]{Mbr}.
 In particular it ensures that the induced function $\La_Z: = \La_\bG\circ f^{-1}$ and the dimension of $\Obj_{\bG}$ is the same for equivalent structures $(\bG,\La_\bG, f)$. } of tuples $(\bG, \La_\bG, f)$, where $(\bG,\La_\bG)$ is a $d$-dimensional wnb groupoid and $f:|\bG|_\Hh\to Z$ is a homeomorphism that induces the function $\La_Z: = \La_{\bG}\circ f^{-1}$. \end{defn}